-These resources are to help patients learn more about chronic kidney disease (CKD), including dialysis and transplantation.
+These resources are to help patients learn more about chronic kidney disease (CKD), including dialysis and transplantation, high blood pressure management, and goals of care planning.
 The OHSU Division of Nephrology and Hypertension does not endorse any resources and we have not reviewed all content.
-Some resources are not from the US and not all details will apply to your care.
+Some resources are not from the US and not all details may apply to your care.
 Please review any questions or concerns with your individual provider.
 For information about research in our division, please visit our trials webpage.

 - Home Dialysis Central (Medical Education Institute)

 - MATCH-D Tool (designed for providers) – Assessing treatment options in dialysis

 - Kidney Health Australia - Choosing your treatment

 Please note, not all of these companies provide dialysis in the Portland area or Oregon.
 OHSU is not aligned with any individual company.

 - Coalition for Supportive Care of Kidney Patients

 - Conservative Kidney Management (Canada)